Close

 (She/Her/Hers/Ella)

-Hola! <3 My name is Isabel Sandoval(she/her/ella), pero you can call me Isa.
-I am a third year student majoring in Psychology with minors in Interdisciplinary Studies and Counseling & Social Change.
+Hola! <3 My name is Isabel Sandoval(she/her/ella), but you can call me Isa.
+I am a fourth year student majoring in Psychology with minors in Interdisciplinary Studies and Counseling & Social Change.
 I was born and raised in the East Bay (San Leandro, CA).
-On campus, I serve as a Resident Advisor and as a Research Assistant in the Motivation and Social Identity Lab.
 Outside of school, you can always catch me at a concert or enjoying yummy food with loved ones.
-It is my first year at the LRC and I am so excited to become more involved with our beautiful Latine community.
+It is my second year at the LRC and I am so excited to become even more involved with our beautiful Latine community.
 See you soon :)

 jjk